Cross-Document Validation: Beyond OCR & IDP

 |---|---|---|

 This third level is decisive for fraud detection.
-A forged registration certificate can be visually perfect, correctly extracted by OCR, format-compliant for IDP, and still carry a registration number that does not exist or belongs to a different company.
+A forged Certificate of Good Standing can be visually perfect, correctly extracted by OCR, format-compliant for IDP, and still carry an entity number that does not exist or belongs to a different company.

 | Capability | OCR Alone | Standard IDP | Cross-Document Validation AI |